No-Fault Law Requires Employers to Provide Auto Accident Victim’s Pay Records

 Statement of earnings, form, contents; reports of treatment of injuries persons; records, production, inspection, copying

-Similarly, any medical institution, such as a hospital or physician’s office, must provide medical records or bills related to its treatment of any person requesting payment from his No-Fault insurance company for injuries resulting from a car accident.
-However, any medical records not somehow related to a car accident, personal injuries from a car accident or in regard to prior claims unrelated to a car accident are not payable.
+Similarly, any medical institution, such as a hospital or physician’s office, must provide medical records, reports and bills related to its treatment of any person requesting payment from his No-Fault insurance company for injuries resulting from a car accident.
+However, any medical records not somehow related to a car accident, personal injuries from a car accident or in regard to prior claims unrelated to a car accident are not subject to this disclosure rule.

 The No-Fault Lawyers of Michigan Auto Law